A Rational Critique of Ayn Rand’s Objectivism

 Valuing life (and the values that can be achieved by being alive) also implies valuing a collection of values that are necessary and instrumental for sustaining life.
 For example:

 The hierarchical structure of values thus goes both ways.
-Valuing life (or any value for that matter) implies both: a collection of values that the value in question is instrumental towards, and a collection of values that are instrumental towards achieving that value (life in this case).
+Valuing life (or any value for that matter) implies: 1. a collection of values that are instrumental towards achieving that value (life in this case) and 2. a collection of values that the value in question is instrumental towards.
 And as mentioned earlier, you can value reproduction (and life) so that you can use those values to justify themselves, but only if you choose to accept those values.

 6.3.
 “But Life Is Necessary To Achieve Values”